Is It Wrong to Try to Pick Up Girls in a Dungeon?: Anime

 A third season of the anime series and an OVA episode were both announced on September 27, 2019.
 The second OVA episode was released on January 29, 2020.
 The third season was originally scheduled to start broadcasting in July 2020, but the anime production committee delayed the broadcast to "October or later" due to the effects of COVID-19.
 On July 4, 2020, it was announced that the third season was rescheduled to broadcast in October 2020.
 The third season aired from October 3 to December 19, 2020, and ran for 12 episodes.
 The opening theme for the third season is "Over and Over" by Iguchi, and the ending theme is "Evergreen" by Sajou no Hana.
 On December 18, 2020, a third OVA episode was announced, which was released on April 28, 2021.

 A fourth season of the anime series was announced at GA FES 2021 on January 31, 2021.
-The main staff from previous seasons reprise their roles, while Fujino Ōmori, the original author, will supervise the scripts alongside Hideki Shirane.
+The main staff from previous seasons reprise their roles, while Fujino Ōmori, the original author, was supervised the scripts alongside Hideki Shirane.
 The fourth season premiered on July 23, 2022, and ended on October 1, 2022, running for 11 episodes.
 The first opening theme for the fourth season is "Tentō" by Sajou no Hana, and the first ending theme is "Guide" by Saori Hayami.
 It continued on January 7, 2023, and ended on March 18, 2023, with another 11 episodes, adding a total of 22 episodes.
 The second opening theme is "Shikō" by Saori Hayami, and the second ending theme is "Kirikizu" by Sajou no Hana.

 A fifth season of the anime series was announced at an event celebrating the 10th anniversary of the original light novels on November 4, 2023.
 The main staff from previous seasons once again reprise their roles.
 It premiered on October 5, 2024.
 The opening theme for the fourth season is "Shōnen" by Gre4n Boyz, and the ending theme is "Hydrate" by Sajou no Hana.

+A sixth season of the anime series was announced at Aedes Vesta event on February 7, 2026.

-After the acquisition of Crunchyroll by Sony Pictures Television, the parent company of Funimation in 2021, Is It Wrong to Try to Pick Up Girls in a Dungeon?, among several Sentai titles, was dropped from the Crunchyroll streaming service on March 31, 2022.
+After the acquisition of Crunchyroll by Sony Pictures Television, the parent company of Funimation in 2021, the first 2 seasons of DanMachi, among several Sentai titles, was dropped from the Crunchyroll streaming service on March 31, 2022.